June 8, Reading 2 – Joel 3

 We call and cry out to You.

-Please lower us and raise Yourself in us.
+Please sink us in self and raise Yourself in our place.

-Please mark us as a humble and contrite people before You, our one and true God.
+Please mark us as a humble and contrite people before You, the one and true God.
+Our God.

 Please forgive us Lord for our sin.